 Makalu Base Camp

 Makalu Base Camp is 2 to 3 weeks trekking from Hile up the Arun Valley.
 You can reach Hile from Kathmandu on a bus in about 17 hours.
-You need to pay rupees 1000 (US dollar 15) as the entry fee to the Makalu Barun National Park.
+And you need to pay rupees 1000 (US dollar 15) as the entry fee to the Makalu Barun National Park.
 You need to arrange for food and accommodation for this route.

 Lower Dolpo can be accessed from the airstrip in Jufal, Dolpa district.
 You need to fly from Nepalgunj to Jufal.
 The trekking takes from the airstrip to Shey Phoksundo Lake and from there return to the airport again.
 From the airstrip, you fly back to Nepalgunj.
 There is a permit fee of US dollar 10 per person per week for trekking in the Lower Dolpo.
 Besides there is one time entry fee of rupees 1,000 (US dollar 15) into the Shey Phoksundo National Park.
 You need to arrange for the food and accommodation.
 It takes around two weeks to complete the trek.